bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 ### Risky Business: Mixed resets

 If soft resets are the safest form of `git reset`, mixed resets are the most average!
-This is exactly why they’re the default: running `git reset` without adding a flag is the same as running `git reset --mixed`.
+This is exactly why they're the default: running `git reset` without adding a flag is the same as running `git reset --mixed`.

 In a mixed reset, your changes are preserved, but they’re moved from the commit history directly to the working directory.
 This means you’ll have to use `git add` to choose everything you want in future commits.